posita/dyce/docs/rollin.md

     A roll outcome with a [``value``][dyce.r.RollOutcome.value] of ``#!python None`` is akin to a “tombstone”.
     It conveys one whose sources were present in immediately prior rolls but excluded from the current roll.
-    This implies that such a roll outcome must have at least one source.
+    Such roll outcomes must have at least one source.
-    That constraint is enforced.

     ``` python
     >>> from dyce.r import RollOutcome